Majors Division Rules (YAC & SOAC) rev. 3/22

 Teams may use Cushioned Cork Baseballs - or other league cleared Cushioned Cork Baseballs.

 Each Team shall provide at least 2 game balls for each game.
 After that, each team alternates - away team first....

 No rubber pill, or solid cork baseballs...
 Please have "cushioned cork center" baseballs for safety and quality.

-Bats allowed - Wood and certified USA and BBCOR.50 Bats.
+Bats allowed - wood, and certified USA and BBCOR.50 Bats.
 Bat diameter will not exceed (2”5/8) (non-wood bats must have USA bat or BBCOR stamp or label)

 Regular Season Schedule - Rescheduling Games

 Game time limit –no new inning may start after 1:45 minutes.